 The Weather In Stavanger Port

 The best time to visit Stavanger really depends on if you are looking for winter activities, Northern Lights, or milder summer weather.
-Check out HolidayWeather.Com for more info but here are the average temperatures to expect when visiting.
+Check out HolidayWeather.Com for more info.

 We visited in July, and whilst we had sunny days on our cruise and we were very lucky in Stavanger with t-shirt weather, cold rainy days are equally as common in the summer.